gentimouton/projects-todo/README.md

 Stories for data scientists
 ===

 Instead of sentences, give data.
+Both can tell stories equally well.
+Both can have bias and be interpreted differently by different readers.